Dental Implants in Ann Arbor

 - A prosthetic, which looks and functions like a normal tooth.

 An implant can consist of one tooth, several teeth, or it can replace all of the teeth in the upper or lower jaw.
+Implants are a type of cosmetic dentistry and have aesthetic benefits as well.
 If the procedure is done correctly, dental implants are comfortable, hygienic and allow the patient to retain full chewing function.

-A regular implant uses a standard-sized post or screw that’s placed in the jawbone.
+A regular implant is one of the types of implants available.
+It uses a standard-sized post or screw that’s placed in the jawbone.
 They’re known for being stable, long-lasting, and are usually the preferred choice.
-The downside is that they are more costly than mini implants, and some patients don’t have sufficient bone density to sustain it.
+The downside is that they are more costly than mini implants, and some patients don’t have sufficient bone density to sustain it which can result in dental implant failure.
+We offer free consultations to help you find out which of our implant procedures is right for you.

 By contrast, mini implants use a narrower screw, which is both less invasive and more cost-effective.
 It’s also preferred when the open space is not wide enough to easily fit a regular implant.
 However, a mini implant is not as durable and stable.
 When determining which type is best, we perform a thorough consultation and analysis.